arvindb95/old_arvind_website/_pages/research.md

 layout: page
 title: Research
 permalink: /research/
-description: A growing collection of your cool projects.
+description: A brief summary of my research.
+Feel free to click on the thumbnails below to read more...
 nav: true
 display_categories: [work, fun]
 horizontal: false